Valley Park still bringing community together

 “I love meeting community members and seeing how Valley Park has impacted their lives,” Deal said.
 “During my time here, I have gained such a passion for parks and what they provide for the community.
 Valley Park has so much potential to grow and is an amazing asset to our community.”

 If you would like to contact Valley Park, visit its Facebook page (Valley Park, WV) or website, www.putnamcountyparks.com, or visit the conference center between the hours of 8 a.m. and 4 p.m.
 Monday through Friday.
 To purchase tickets to Putnam Bridal Expo, Haunted Trails of Valley Park (Oct.
-22-24 and 29-31 from 7:30-10:30 p.m.), or Scooby Doo Mystery Kids Trail (same dates, from 7-9 p.m.), check out the Facebook page or website.
+22-24 and 29-31 from 7:30 to 10:30 p.m.) or Scooby Doo Mystery Kids Trail (same dates, from 7 to 9 p.m.), check out the Facebook page or website.

-Note: EDITOR’S NOTE: Some of the events listed in this story could change as a result of Putnam County’s status on the West Virginia Division of Health and Human Resource’s county alert map system.
-Please check with Valley Park’s Facebook page or website for updated information.